isogeo/doc-admin/Help/en/features/documentation/md_identification.md

 | Definition       | Narrative description of whatever the data represents. |
 | :--------------- | :--------------------------------------  |
 | Indications      |  The description is split into two parts: <br />- A generic part, common to the batch to which the data belongs; <br />- a specific part, relating to the data set in question. |
-| Example          |  GEOFLA is a digital product that describes the administrative boundaries for metropolitan France, overseas departments, and the departmental authority of Mayotte.
-It is derived from the cartographic database (BD CARTO &copy;) for its geometric part, and the administrative database for its descriptive part.<br /><br />  This data set contains the "communes" with, in addition to their description, the description of the higher-level administrative unit: "canton," "arrondissement," "département" and "région."
+| Example          |  GEOFLA® is a digital product that describes the administrative boundaries for metropolitan France, overseas departments, and the departmental authority of Mayotte.
+It is derived from the cartographic database (BD CARTO®) for its geometric part, and the administrative database for its descriptive part.<br /><br />  This data set contains the "communes" with, in addition to their description, the description of the higher-level administrative unit: "canton," "arrondissement," "département" and "région."
 In France, a "commune" represents the smallest administrative entity.
 It is described by the sides of the communal planar graph.
 These represent communes as polygons.
 | INSPIRE requirement   | Mandatory                   |
 | Batch edition     | Yes, by overwriting           |
 | Scan                | No        |